breadthe/chasingcode.dev/source/_posts/2021-04-12-svelte-kit-tailwind.md

 Here's a super simple setup to scaffold a Svelte Kit static site.
 Since I also ❤️ TailwindCSS, I have instructions for that as well.
 And to make it a complete package, it all runs on [Vite](https://vitejs.dev/), for a super fast ⚡️ development environment.

+Check out my newer [Svelte, Vite, TailwindCSS 3](/blog/svelte-vite-tailwindcss3-template/) article if all you need is the base Svelte framework.

 ```bash
 # 1. Create a new Svelte Kit site
 # My choices: no TypeScript, ESLint, Prettier